Irys-xyz/Irys-docs/pages/faqs/dev-faq.md

 Yes.
 Uploads below 100KiB are free on Node 2 only.
 This is a public good for users to be encouraged to try Irys.

+## How do I set up a Devnet wallet and fund it with free faucet tokens?

+Our [Devnet](/developer-docs/using-devnet) is free to use, however to mirror the DX of working on our main nodes, you'll need to fund it with free faucet tokens.
+You can use any EVM or Solana wallet, however, beginners will likely want to use either [Metamask](https://metamask.io/) for EVM chains and [Phantom](https://phantom.app/) for both Solana and EVM chains.

+Devnet tokens can be obtained for free from common faucets like the ones for [Solana](https://faucet.solana.com/), [Sepolia](https://sepoliafaucet.com/) and [Mumbai](https://mumbaifaucet.com/).

 ## What is the difference between `Irys` and `WebIrys` classes?

 The `Irys` class is used for server-side apps and `WebIrys` is used when [building with Irys in the browser](/developer-docs/irys-sdk/irys-in-the-browser).